Snowden blames Obama for trying to block his efforts to find asylum

 In the statement dated July 1 and signed "Edward Joseph Snowden," he blamed the Obama administration for adopting "the strategy of using citizenship as a weapon" in its efforts to block his search for asylum and said he was "unbowed in his convictions."

-Snowden is travelling with Sarah Harrison, an activist with WikiLeaks.
+Snowden is traveling with Sarah Harrison, an activist with WikiLeaks.
 The group's founder Julian Assange has been granted asylum in Ecuador's London embassy, where he has been for just over a year.

 (Reporting by Alina Selyukh; Editing by Will Dunham and Eric Walsh)